-Three lecture hours and three laboratory hours per week.
+Two credit hours of in-person synchronous lecture, one credit hour of asynchronous lecture, and one and one-half credit hours of in-person laboratory.
 This course is a continuation of Clinical Methods I and emphasizes the principles and clinical methods for patient interviewing, history taking, entrance testing, assessment of basic binocular vision and accommodation, and an introduction to prescribing spectacle lenses.
 The laboratory provides demonstration and practice of these clinical methods and how test results are recorded.